 Five reasons why you should listen out for ‘nature tech’ this yearBy Lucy Almond, Director and Chair

 Left to its own devices, nature has been providing benefits to humankind since the beginning of time.
-Unfortunately, in far too many places, nature is under threat and we now know that proactive steps need to be taken care for our natural ecosystems.
+Unfortunately, in far too many places, nature is under threat and we now know that proactive steps need to be taken care for our natural ecosystems, and allow them to care for us.
 These actions are known, collectively, as nature-based solutions (NbS), which are defined by IUCN as ‘actions to protect, sustainably manage, and restore natural or modified ecosystems, that address societal challenges providing human well-being and biodiversity benefits’.
-A sub-section of NbS are natural climate solutions that are focused specifically on climate mitigation and adaptation.
+A sub-section of NbS are natural climate solutions which are focused specifically on climate mitigation and adaptation.

 In the midst of a global health crisis, the collapse of biodiversity, and a warming climate, the need for NbS has never been greater.
 But despite their potential, NbS still face a number of barriers.
 They require government policies and incentives; they require community support and engagement; and they require private sector understanding and investment, both in the corporate and finance sectors.